Helen Carruthers Mackenzie

-Helen, Lady Leslie Mackenzie (née Helen Carruthers Spense) CBE (13 April 1859 – 25 September 1945) was a Scottish suffragist, pioneering social work educator and public health campaigner.
+Helen, Lady Leslie Mackenzie (née Helen Carruthers Spence) CBE (13 April 1859 – 25 September 1945) was a Scottish suffragist, pioneering social work educator and public health campaigner.

 Early life

-Born Helen Carruthers Spence in Mortlach, Banffshire, the daughter of William Spence, merchant tailor and provost of Dufftown, and his wife, Mary McDonell.
+Mackenzie was born Helen Carruthers Spence in Mortlach, Banffshire, the daughter of William Spence, merchant tailor and provost of Dufftown, and his wife, Mary McDonell.
 She was educated at the local village school, where she became a pupil teacher.
 She trained to be a teacher at the Church of Scotland Training College in Aberdeen and then she taught around Aberdeen until she married Dr (later Sir) William Leslie Mackenzie in 1892.